CITY-COUNTY BUILDING

 PROJECT DESCRIPTION:

-Located on a hillside overlooking the Tennessee River, the City-County Building houses government offices, courtrooms, and a jail for Knox County and the City of Knoxville.
-Its design takes advantage of the steep site by layering a series of long horizontal levels down the hillside.
-A three-story sky-lit concourse runs the length of the 400-foot-long building.
+Located on a hillside overlooking the Tennessee River, the City-County Building serves as the governmental hub for Knox County and the City of Knoxville, housing offices, courtrooms, and a jail.
+Its design responds to the steep site with a series of long horizontal levels that cascade down the hillside, maximizing both function and views.
+A three-story, sky-lit concourse runs the length of the 400-foot-long structure, providing natural light and a sense of openness.